 If you do not see your post show up right away, don’t worry.
 It takes a little time because I approve each post before it goes “live.”

-Malia Russell is the blessed wife to Duncan, thankful mother to five children, ages 2 to 22 and an author, conference speaker and director of www.homemaking911.com.
+Malia Russell is the blessed wife to Duncan, thankful mother to six children, ages 1 to 23, grandmother to one, and an author, conference speaker and director of www.homemaking911.com.
 Visit her site for inspiration, encouragement and practical help in your roles as a godly wife, mother, homemaker or home educator.

 This article may be reprinted freely in your publications or on your website, provided it is reprinted in its entirety and the biographical information is kept intact.
 Thank you!